TequilaBoomBoom/TequilaBoomBoom/README.md

 💞️ I’m looking to collaborate with people and companies working in blockchain and crypto, but also everything related to the Web.
 📫 How to reach me : currently contact me here.

-I like programming.
-I have been programming PLC for 7 years.
-I would like to learn Solidity, Javascript, Node.js

 <!---
 TequilaBoomBoom/TequilaBoomBoom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.